topgabbie/project_11/readme.md

         git checkout -b <branch name>
     ![checkout](images/gitbranch.png)
-5. From the project_11 branch, commit and push your code to the main branch.
+5. From the project_11 branch, commit and push your code to the main branch

         git status
         git add .